 If we had to pay for anything from Him, even earn his Love, He would be subject to us; but now instead, He – Love – has paid for us, and all our sins, once for all!
 This is what we must come to believe [accept, trust, cling to].

 God’s Love does not exclude hate!

 For a deeper understanding of this statement, contemplate even just Ps 119:104 with Rom 12:9.
 There are clear abominations to God stated in The Bible – things such as lewd behaviour, homosexuality, and every false way.
-These are expanded on in the other papers on this website.
+These are expanded on in the other meditations on this website.

 The syrupy bigotry many religious people [not yet followers of Jesus Chris – disciples – but mere proselytes] hold upfront, is not at all how Jesus and His prophets, apostles and followers present(ed) God [Love] to the world.
-Consider even just Jesus’ address in Mt 23 (especially 23:15), and the paper “The Gospel” on this website for a qualification of this statement.
+Consider even just Jesus’ address in Mt 23 (especially 23:15), and the meditation “The Gospel” on this website for a qualification of this statement.